okpalaChidiebere/ng-contacts-app/README.md

 - The Http client is a service that you can inject into your classes in Angular to use to easily make http request to your backend server.
 It uses [Reactive programming](https://rxjs.dev/guide/observable) under the hood
 - Learn [more](https://angular.io/guide/http)

+## Pipes

+- The goal of using pipes is to transform template outputs
+- Checkout all built-in angular pipes [here](https://angular.io/api?type=pipe)
+- For this app, i used pipes for the search contacts feature.
+Our pipe accepts the search query as an input and returns the transformed list data which is filtered.
+- Learn more about pipes [here](https://angular.io/guide/pipes)

 ## Few Aha Moment